alpacaaa/image_info/README.markdown

 The URL to use is the following: `yourdomain.com/extensions/image_info/service.php` (If you have installed symphony in a sub folder, you have to change the url accordingly).

-Images Informations accepts 4 parameters:
+Image Information accepts 4 parameters:

 - `section`*
 An handle or a section id
 - `entries`*
-a set of entries ids separated by , (eg.: 1,5,7)
+a set of entries ids comma separated (eg.: 1,5,7)
 - `iptc`
 whether or not to include iptc info (bool, default to **true**)
 - `exif`